 Richard brings a wealth of knowledge and expertise to the role and a passion for helping the people of Birmingham and Solihull

 Jas is responsible for the efficient administration of Healthwatch, ensuring compliance with statutory and regulatory requirements and for ensuring that decisions of directors are implemented.

 Jas is the Deputy CEO of BVSC and has worked in the sector for 17 years and has been company secretary for BVSC for over 10 years.
 Jas has been involved with Healthwatch Birmingham from when it was first set-up and has a wealth of experience in supporting boards and in strategic financial management.

-Fiona Taylor - Non-Executive Director
+Dr Janet Bailey - Non-Executive Director

 Ranjeet Bhupla - Non-Executive Director